…of freelance-client relationships

 Also, if a photographer is on assignment to photograph you for a publication, DON’T ask that photograph, since they’re there anyway, to also take a “quick pic” for a headshot to post online.
 Just DON’T!

 In general, if someone, anyone, volunteers or offers to do something for you, as a goodwill gesture, DON’T ask for even more free stuff.
 DO thank for the help, and hire the freelancer/creative for future services.

 If creatives offer one free photo shoot or one book-cover design, etc., DON’T assume that everything else and everything that follows will also and always be for free.
 It’s like going into a store and sampling something (a piece of cheese or a small bite of a cake, etc.), and then assuming that the entire product is and will always be there for you to grab and go, without paying.

-If photographers offer a photo session in exchange for photos (so, you do get something in return), that’s because they might need samples for their website or they want to test out a new piece of gear, or experiment with an idea, etc.
+If photographers offer a photo session in exchange for photos (so, you do get something in return), that’s because they might need samples for their website or want to test out a new piece of gear, experiment with an idea, etc.

 If a blogger offers to interview and photograph you for their blog, they might need new ideas for their blog, and, in the process, they promote your work, too.
 DON’T abuse that!

 DON’T steal other people’s work!
 Oftentimes, creatives post samples of their work online to promote themselves, or publications post their contributors’ work online as part of digital issues or the like.
 That doesn’t mean that the posted content is for you to grab and use without permission or without crediting the creator!